 According to the British Curriculum, children must be in reception class when turning 4 years old during the school year and turning 5 years old when joining Primary One.

-As Hong Kong is such a diverse city, and as we truly are an international school with both children and teachers coming from all over the world, the British National Curriculum is adapted so that it is applicable to all of our pupils.
+As Hong Kong is such a diverse city, and as we truly are an international school with both children and teachers coming from all over the world, we have slightly adapated the British National Curriculum so that it may be applicable to all of our pupils.

-Topic works focus on local history, local geography, and the traditional culture of the Hong Kong people.
+Topic works focus on local history, local geography, and the traditional culture of Hong Kong.
 These areas of study are connected to broader topics in European and North American history, geography, and culture.

 World religions are taught with the aim of promoting understanding, tolerance, and the appreciation of the rich collective histories and cultures of this part of the world.